Grandma was one of four siblings

 He lived in Grimsby in the South East.
-He had one daughter, Holly, grandma's cousin, who married a man called Eddie, who worked for Customs and Excise.
+His daughter Holly - grandma's cousin - married a man called Eddie, who worked for Customs and Excise.
 Mum recalled a family visit to Grimsby to attend their wedding, at which Madge was a bridesmaid.

 Their other cousin, Grace, was older than Holly and married a tall, good-looking Welshman, whom the kids knew only by his nickname, Taffy.
 When married, they moved to 47 Springboig Road, Shettleston, on the outskirts of Glasgow in Scotland.